Published on April 13th, 2018 | by Braeden Farrell0

 “I didn’t know what was going through his head.
 He had razor blades on his fingers and I was like, ‘What’s this guy gonna do next?'”

 In regards to why Brody would have sabotaged the match, Lex continued, “[Brody] just said, ‘I’m working as a babyface in Texas right now.
 I’m getting over good there and you’re a babyface here, it’s just not working, no big deal.’
 He was totally cool after the match.
-[The office] were probably upset.
+[The office] was probably upset.
 I’m sure they weren’t happy, I’m sure they questioned his professionalism because I’d never do that to somebody, you know?
 But especially with how inexperienced I was, I didn’t know what he was doing.
 I was like, ‘Is this guy on something or is this guy freaking out on me or what’s he doing?’
 I mean I’ll fight anybody but I mean when you’re in a ring, you’re sacrificing, you’re giving yourself.
 It’s kind of bizarre, you know?
 Real bizarre.
 I just told the referee, ‘Just DQ me.’
 But then they couldn’t get the door open, I was like, ‘I’m getting the hell outta here!'”

 Present backstage was Barry Windham.
 He had this small piece of insight on the aftermath with Hannibal TV: